eycjur/resume/en/index.md

 ### Database

 - Experience with RDB (PostgreSQL) and NoSQL (FireStore, CosmosDB).
-- Participated in ISUCON, with knowledge of index and query performance tuning.
+- Knowledge of performance tuning for indexes and queries.

 ### Cloud